 Provide overall leadership in areas relating to student enrollment, grades, registration, records, course management, room scheduling and data reporting.

-Interpret, implement and enforce university and college policies and procedures regarding student records, courses and academic requirements.
+Interpret, implement, and enforce American Bar Association (ABA) and college policies and procedures regarding student records, courses and academic requirements.

-Responsible for finalizing and certifying all final degrees for the Law School students in coordination with academic departments and programs.
+Finalize and certify all final degrees for the Law School students in coordination with academic departments and programs.